Protect Your Personal Injury Rights with Help from Cobb Hammett

 You can rest easy knowing your case will be handled by highly experienced and effective attorneys specializing in South Carolina personal injury law.
 We have years of collective experience and will put our expertise to work for you when it matters most.
 We collect NO FEES until you are compensated.

-Seasoned Personal Injury
+Personal Injury Daniel Island, SC

 Cobb Hammett Works for YOU

-Cobb Hammett Works for YOU Like Magnolia Plantation and Gardens near Daniel Island, we stand tall for you when you're at your lowest.
-We're dedicated to handling your personal injury claim - not one that has similar circumstances.
+LANDMARK_1 We're dedicated to handling your personal injury claim - not one that has similar circumstances.
 After all, every case and situation is different and requires a nuanced, custom approach.

 One-on-One Attention